drewproud/decision-tree/README.md

-# decision-tree
+# Meteor Decision Tree
-Meteor decision tree package
+A Meteor package for using decision-tree style logic in your app

 Often times, the need arises to handle logic in the form of a decision tree.
 This package is intended to offer a declarative way of following a binary decision tree to an endpoint and returning a defined value instead of using a messy nested structure of if-then statements.